 David’s primary area of practice is complex litigation focusing on product liability and toxic torts.
 He is responsible for the oversight of toxic tort litigation on a local level, along with involvement as national trial counsel for a number of clients.
 David is a savvy and experienced litigator who has tried a substantial number of cases involving asbestos, personal injury, medical malpractice and business disputes.
 He has been extensively involved in the development of expert witnesses.
 In addition, David has also consulted internationally on product liability cases.

 David joined the firm as a partner in 2011 after a long career in Texas and Seattle representing several clients in asbestos litigation.
-Currently, he leads the firm’s toxic tort litigation trial team and recently received a defense verdict in Rochester, New York in a peritoneal mesothelioma death case and his team was also recently awarded a defense directed verdict for a toxic tort case in Los Angeles County.
+Currently, he leads one of many of the firm’s toxic tort litigation trial teams and has secured numerous defense verdicts across the country.

-David lives in Caseyville, Illinois with his wife, Vikki.
+David lives in Texas with his wife, Vikki.